Successinnovatia/interactive-comments-section/README.md

-# Ecommerce-site-project
+# Interactive-comments-section
-This is an E-commerce site collaboration project built using html, css and javascript
+This is an interactive comments secction CRUD app built with html, css,javascript and django